Deborah Geesling, President

 Because of the difficulties that Matthew’s family walked through in fighting for resources for their own son, Matthew has developed a passion for caring for the most vulnerable mentally ill.
 You will often find him handing out care packages to the mentally ill homeless community, buying food, water, and giving the last few dollars in his wallet to help someone in need.

 Bob Campbell, Member and Director of Crisis Care Development

 Bob’s background includes 48 years in corporate IT and the last ten with a non-profit organization in the Phoenix area.
-He has been the sole caregiver for his wife with a brain illness for the past 8 years.
+He has been the sole caregiver for his wife with a brain illness for the last decade.